‘Star Wars: The Last Jedi’: Why Luke Skywalker May Be the Next to Die

 Han Solo’s death near the end of Star Wars: The Force Awakens was a tragedy, but not a wholly unexpected one.
 The Star Wars franchise has a penchant for killing off mentor figures to inspire their proteges, and Harrison Ford almost certainly didn’t want to stick around for an unforeseen number of sequels.
 The Force Awakens (Episode VII) was Han Solo’s swan song, with a good chunk of the runtime going to everyone’s favorite intergalactic smuggler.
 This was done at the expense of another original trilogy star — Mark Hamill’s Luke Skywalker, who appeared only briefly at the film’s end.

-As such, Episode VIII is primed to give us far more of the original Skywalker, showing us what became of him after the end of Return of the Jedi.
+As such, Episode VIII (Star Wars: The Last Jedi) is primed to give us far more of the original Skywalker, showing us what became of him after the end of Return of the Jedi.
 This begs the question — will Luke be the next original cast member to go?

 Here are a few reasons we think he might.

 Notoriously a little rough around the edges, Harrison Ford wanted to get out of Star Wars since the conclusion of Episode V when his character was encased in carbonite just in case Ford didn’t agree to another sequel.
 Mark Hamill doesn’t have the same reputation, but it seems obvious that the 65-year-old actor won’t want to stick around forever, especially since Disney plans on making new Star Wars films indefinitely.